sanskrit/raw_etexts_english/blogs/manasataramgini/2011-06-12_why-rasa-where-did-arya-and-yavana-nataka-diverge.md

 +++
-title = "Why rasa? where did Arya and yavana nATakaxa0diverge?"
+title = "Why rasa? where did Arya and yavana nATaka diverge?"

 +++
 This may be read in conjunction with an earlier note on an [overlapping